mendix/RestServices/README.md

 ### `put`
 Similar to `post`.
 See the 'HTTP verbs' section or the specs of the service you are consuming to find out whether to use `post` or `put`.

+### `getRestConsumeError`
+Can be used in the error handler of a REST request.
+Returns the `RequestResult` object with the response data that would also be returned otherwise if the request was successful.
+The `ResponseCode` field will be set to `Error`.

 # Publishing REST services